 AL: Duh? – Tri-X, I guess.

 Location – Kensington Market in Toronto.
-Here is description of the area I found on the net.
+Here is a description of the area I found on the net.

 “Kensington Market is a walkable bohemian neighbourhood that draws artists and tourists to its indie shops, vintage boutiques and arts spaces.
 The Market is also home to a wide array of specialty grocers, bakeries and cheese shops.
 Hipsters frequent trendy bars, cafes and international restaurants that range from casual to fine dining.
 Students and families populate Victorian houses along tree-lined streets.”